Side-by-side comparison of Claude Code, Cursor, and GitHub Copilot interfaces

 Cursor: The AI-Native IDE

 Cursor is a VS Code fork with deeply integrated AI capabilities.
-It feels like VS Code but with an AI co-pilot built into every interaction.
+If you use VS Code, Cursor feels immediately familiar — same extensions, same keybindings, same settings — but with AI woven into every interaction.

 GitHub Copilot: The Autocomplete King

-Start typing, and Copilot suggests the rest.
-It’s remarkably good at predicting what you’ll write next.
+Copilot is GitHub’s AI coding assistant, available as an extension for most IDEs.
+Start typing, and Copilot suggests the rest — it’s remarkably good at predicting what you’ll write next.

 Head-to-Head: Real Scenarios